 - Onion – Sliced

-How To Cook a Brisket Indoors
+How To Cook The Best Brisket Recipe Indoors

 Brisket is often cooked low and slow on a fire pit, but not all of us have that option.
 I’ve been living in an apartment for many years.
 I can’t even remember the last time we were able to cook on a grill outside.
 Such a bummer.